georgelroberts/food_allergen_detector/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project aims to, given either (or both) description of a dish or an image of said dish, detect whether or not it contains certain allergens.
+This project aims to, given either (or both) title of a dish or an image of said dish, detect whether or not it contains certain allergens.
 This starts with just gluten, but will hopefully expand to other allergens.

 ## Prerequisites